Inbreeding depression

 Inbreeding depression in Delphinium nelsonii.
 A. Overall fitness of progeny cohorts and the B. progeny lifespan were all lower when progeny were the result of crosses with pollen taken close to a receptor plant.

-Inbreeding depression is the reduced biological fitness caused by loss of genetic diversity as a consequence of inbreeding, the breeding of individuals closely related genetically.
-This loss of genetic diversity results from small population size, often stemming from a population bottleneck.
+Inbreeding depression is the reduced biological fitness caused by loss of genetic diversity as a result of inbreeding, or mating between closely related individuals within a species.
+This reduction of fitness occurs because inbreeding increases genetic similarity, which can amplify harmful genes and overall decreases diversity.
+Inbreeding depression is often attributed to small population size, often stemming from a population bottleneck, where low genetic variation restricts a species' ability to adapt.

-Biological fitness refers to an organism's ability to survive and perpetuate its genetic material.
-In general, the higher the genetic variation or gene pool within a breeding population, the less likely it is to suffer from inbreeding depression, though inbreeding and outbreeding depression can simultaneously occur.
+Biological fitness refers to an organism's capability to survive and transmit its genetic material to the next generation.
+Higher genetic variation within a breeding population increases the fitness and survivability of a species.
+Inbreeding depression appears to be present in most populations of organisms but varies across mating systems.
+In summary, inbreeding depression demonstrates the importance of genetic diversity within populations of species and how it contributes to natural selection.

-Inbreeding depression seems to be present in most populations of organisms, but varies across mating systems.
-Remarkably, hermaphroditic species often exhibit lower degrees of inbreeding depression than outcrossing species, as repeated generations of selfing is thought to purge deleterious alleles from populations.
-For example, the outcrossing nematode (roundworm) Caenorhabditis remanei has been demonstrated to suffer severely from inbreeding depression, unlike its hermaphroditic relative C. elegans, which experiences outbreeding depression.